Budibase/website/content/approval-apps/templates/Invoice Approval Software/index.md

 Use our template to create highly automated approval workflows, by connecting to CRMs, payment processing tools, communications software, and more.

+You might also like our [client portal for accountants](https://budibase.com/portals/templates/client-portal-for-accountants/).

 ### Access control

 When it comes to invoice processing, data protection is crucial.
 Our template makes it easy to control how different users access your invoice approval software. _Basic_ users can submit invoices, and view their own previous submissions.